- No products in the cart.

-Natural honey contains a moisture level ranging from 18-35%, lesser the moisture thicker will be the honey.
-Few brands deliberately thicken honey(by processing it) to make honey more appealing in the market.
+Natural honey contains a moisture level ranging from 18 to 35%, the lesser the moisture thicker will be the honey.
+However, few brands deliberately thicken honey(by processing it) to make honey more appealing in the market.

 Myth: Only small bee honey has medicinal value.

-- Apis trigona (smallest bee which has no commercial production of honey)
+The last one, Apis trigona (smallest bee which has no commercial production of honey)

 All the honey bees have almost the same process of making honey.
-They collect nectar from the flower (except honeydew) and by the process of regurgitation converts them into honey and store them in their hives.
+They collect nectar from the flower (except honeydew) and by the process of regurgitation convert them into honey and store them in their hives.

 Myth: Honey will not spoil in any condition.

 Fact: Honey will not spoil only if properly harvested, handled and stored (only in glass or steel container) otherwise honey tends to ferment and produce an acidic smell.
 Honey also darkens with age.